CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 JOB APPLICATIONS
 4) Allow job application functionality
-    Button to apply if you haven't applied yet Shouldn't show if you have already applied
+    Button to apply if you haven't applied yet
-    Should retain that information across pages during your session Should retain that information between sessions (pull it from the database) FINAL STEPS
+    Should show Applied if you've already applied Should retain that information across pages during your session Should retain that information between sessions (pull it from the database) FINAL STEPS